JonPSmith/AuthPermissions.AspNetCore/docs/setup/permissions.md

 HiddenPermission = 2_000,
 ```

-_NOTE: You can use hidden Permission members in unit tests, including in the bulk loading of Roles, but you can't add a hidden Permission member to an existing application._
+_NOTE: You can use hidden Permission members in unit tests, including in the bulk loading of Roles, but you can't add a hidden Permission member to an existing application using the normal AuthP admin tools._

 ### Filtering out advanced Permissions

 For multi-tenant systems you might want an admin role to just manage the users in the specific tenant.
-AuthP's admin code allows for that, but you might want to remove some Permission members from a tenant-level admin person.
-If you set the `Display` attribute's `AutoGenerateFilter` to `true`, then the tenant-level admin person won't have access to these Permissions members.
+AuthP's admin code can users by their DataKey, but you might want to remove some Permission members from a tenant-level admin person.
+By adding `AutoGenerateFilter = true` to the `Display` attribute that Permission member the permission display won't show that member.

-Then code below allows a tenant-level admin user to only see the `TenantList`, but not the `TenantCreate` or `TenantUpdate` Permissions.
+The code below allows a tenant-level admin user to only see the `TenantList` Permission, but not the `TenantCreate` or `TenantUpdate` Permissions.

 ```c#
 //42_000 - tenant admin